-The Tobin Center for the Performing Arts is known for attracting high-profile performers such as Paul McCartney and Meghan Trainor because to its cutting-edge sound system and architectural style.
+The Tobin Center for the Performing Arts is known for attracting high-profile performers such as Paul McCartney and Meghan Trainor because of its cutting-edge sound system and architectural style.
 The Tobin Theater is one of the world’s top 100 small theaters.
 The Theater features a main performance hall that can accommodate 1,738 guests, a small studio theater, and an outstanding outdoor performance plaza.

 Military City USA

 Before the Alamo, Spanish soldiers built a fort at San Antonio to secure their New World holdings.
 With 133,000 people visiting each year for military training graduations, the USAF Airman Heritage Museum, one of the Army’s oldest bases, and over 300 years of military history, this is one city you don’t want to mess with.

 Before the chain was on every corner, there was one across from the Alamo.
 The chain swiftly grew throughout San Antonio and now has over 1,600 outlets in 30 countries.
 When in town, the most interesting eating experiences are in the top Tex-Mex restaurants and those defining “Tex-Next.”

 This 35-acre zoo has 3,500 species and an aquarium.
 It is the nation’s third-largest zoo, and it is responsible for the continuation of several endangered species through the breeding of animals such as leopards, African lions, and Komodo dragons.

 Accessible The Bexar County BiblioTech was the first library in the United States to offer an entirely digital collection, and it is still the only library in the country to do so today.
 It is open 24 hours a day, seven days a week.
 Why not attend online book club sessions and borrow an e-reader from the library?
 An added bonus is that its so-called “computer lab” includes both iPads and Xboxes.
 San Antonio, you have definitely raised the standard.

 Need to fix your attic?
 Call us!